► Slick new Mazda 3 review

 Inside, it’s a similar story.
 The cockpit very minimalist but properly screwed together - a welcome change from the glitzy and OTT (by contrast) screens, ambient lighting and tech overload of the likes of Merc’s hatch or tinny plastics of a Ford Focus.
 It’s clean in here and designed to be driver-focused.
 Unusually, Mazda has bucked the current trend for touchscreens, actually removing it, and adding buttons.
 There’s no widescreen digital instrument cluster – just a display mounted inside the central speedo; the dials to the sides are physical and manual.
-A head-up display is standard on all models in Europe, with Beppu adding ‘we want people to keep their eyes on the road as long as possible’.
+A head-up display is standard on all trim levels in Europe, with Beppu adding ‘we want people to keep their eyes on the road as long as possible’.

 Stenuit says the plan was to make sure that the 3 had no ‘unnnecessary design elements to distract.’
 While that’s true, when your eyes drift, it’ll be to the crisp and easy-to-use infotainment system complete with a welcome rotary controller on the centre console, or the fact that gigantic list of standard equipment includes a huge amount assistance tech; adaptive cruise, blind spot monitoring with rear cross traffic alert, lane keep assist, Mazda’s G-Vectoring and intelligent speed assist are all standard across the UK range.